Washington County Historic Courthouse

 Learn about the courthouse mice, Gus & Sig, along with Winfield the Cat - lovable characters created by courthouse volunteers.
 Create your own stories and comic strips about people or animals that live in historic places.

 Stop by the children’s corner to touch and feel courthouse artifacts, including tiles and snow catchers, or stamp a county seal using an antique stamp.

 *A St. Croix Valley History curriculum unit is also available for teachers and homeschools using the interactive biography boxes available at the Historic Courthouse.

 Begin a self-guided walking tour of downtown Stillwater or the South Hill neighborhood at the Washington County Historic Courthouse.
 Created by the City of Stillwater, walking tour maps are available at the Historic Courthouse.
 Use the links below to print your own copy.

 Guided History Strolls

 Join Parks staff for a guided history stroll.
 Beginning at the Historic Courthouse, walk along the charming neighborhoods in Stillwater, learn about the unique homes and hear stories of the people who lived in them.
 Visit our themed tours page for more information.

 Step out the office for a day of history and fun team-building activities!
 Split into teams and race to see who can complete the Historic Courthouse Scavenger Hunt first, take a customized tour of this historic site (including the old 1900's County Jail), begin a self-guided walking tour of the South Hill neighborhood, picnic on the lawn and more!

 The Historic Courthouse also rents meeting space for small and large groups.
-For more information, please click here.
+For more information, visit Gathering and Meeting Spaces.